vjelic/madengine-glog-fork/docs/madengine-cli-guide.md

 ## Differences from Original CLI

 ### Improvements
-1. **Better UX**: Rich output, progress bars, helpful error messages
+1. **Better UX**: Rich output, progress bars, helpful error messages with context
 2. **Type Safety**: Full type annotations and automatic validation
 3. **Modern Architecture**: Clean separation of concerns, testable code
-4. **Enhanced Output**: Tables, panels, and formatted displays
+4. **Enhanced Output**: Tables, panels, and formatted displays with emoji indicators
-5. **Better Error Handling**: Context-aware error messages with suggestions
+5. **Better Error Handling**: Context-aware error messages with suggestions and examples
 6. **Auto-completion**: Built-in shell completion support
+7. **Advanced Configuration**: More granular control over build and execution processes
+8. **Improved Validation**: Better validation of additional context with helpful error messages
+9. **Flexible Workflow**: Support for separate build/run phases or combined workflows

 ### Backward Compatibility
 - All original functionality is preserved
 - Command structure is mostly the same
 - New CLI is available as `madengine-cli` while original remains as `madengine`

+### Option Changes
+- `--clean-cache` is now `--clean-docker-cache` for better clarity
+- Added many new configuration options for advanced use cases
+- Default file paths have been updated for better organization

 ## Development